mdipierro/evote/README.md

 (Again, this somewhat duplicates web2py documentation, but since E-Vote users are most likely to want to customize their election sites' front pages and make other basic changes, we cover that here.)

-We again assume you installed in the site root, as applications/init/.
+We again assume you installed in the site root, as `applications/init/`.

 Your site's pages live in init/views/default/.
 For example, the front page is init/views/default/index.html.
 These view files are mostly written in HTML, but they contain occasional Python and template code embedded between double curly braces, e.g., "{{extend 'layout.html'}}".
 See [web2py.com/books/default/chapter/29/05/the-views](http://web2py.com/books/default/chapter/29/05/the-viewshttp://web2py.com/books/default/chapter/29/05/the-views) for more about views and the templating commands available.

 Registering Users and Running Elections
 ----------------------------------------

-We cover the topics of registering users and running elections because they are somewhat intertwined.
+We cover the topics of registering users and running elections together, because they are somewhat intertwined.

 In a normal E-Vote deployment, anyone can create their own user account by going to the front page, pulling down the "Login" menu on the upper right, and choosing "Register".
 After entering some information that includes their email address and a password of their choice, they will be sent an email with a unique link.
 To confirm the registration, they visit that link and enter their email addres and password.
 Now that user account exists.
 (See "Testing E-Vote Without Email" below for how to try all this without involving a mail delivery system.)